 In recent years, the number of medical negligence cases associated with treatment in care homes and hospitals across the UK has caused major concern.
 In 2013 The Francis Inquiry charted major failings which sparked reform across the NHS and care facilities.
 As a result, maintaining dignity in care has become more important than ever.

-As an experienced solicitor, Healys has assisted clients across Brighton and the south of England with their medical negligence claims.
+As a firm of experienced solicitors, Healys has assisted clients across Brighton and the south of England with their medical negligence claims.
 We can provide you with the representation you need and assess your case individually to establish your claim for compensation.

 What is medical negligence?